Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 Summary
 -------

-Stategies currently used with each abstraction layer:
+Strategies currently used with each abstraction layer:

 - PK (for G1): silently call PSA
 - PK (for G2): opt-in use of PSA (new key type)